Urgent Care Medical Services in Savannah Area and Lowcountry

 We are in network with most insurances, including:

 - Blue Cross Blue Shield

 - Care Network

 - TRICARE (NEW for 2018: UNLIMITED Urgent Care visits without a referral for Tricare Prime)

-* For other plans not listed, please contact your insurance carrier and ask if you are in network with Georgia Emergency Associates Immediate Care Centers – St. Joseph’s/Candler Immediate Care (South Georgia Immediate Care in Statesboro, GA.)
+*Verify your plan inclusion and benefits by contacting your insurance carrier.
+Ask if you are in network with Georgia Emergency Immediate Care Centers – St. Joseph’s/Candler Immediate Care (South Georgia Immediate Care in Statesboro Georgia)

 COST FOR SELF-PAY PATIENTS

 We offer an affordable flat rate for all patients without insurance (no hidden fees):

 - ILLNESS VISIT: $120 – $225 ALL INCLUSIVE